-4. Airpano.com – a specific virtual tour platform based on the aerial images made from the helicopter or by drone.
+4. Airpano.com – a specific virtual tour platform based on aerial images made from a helicopter or by drone.
 Easy to use and navigate.
 You can quickly find the stuff on the map provided.

 Besides, the website offers also video 360deg tours, available on their Youtube channel.

-Well, there is a multitude of virtual tours, which show roughly 1 or a couple of places in the details, instead of many of them sketchily.
-Only advice, which I can give you is searching in Goole for the “my place virtual tour”, or something like that (Pic.
+Well, there is a multitude of virtual tours, which show roughly 1 or a couple of places in detail, instead of many of them sketchily.
+The only advice, I can give you is to search in Goole for “my place virtual tour”, or something like that (Pic.
 34).

 Instead of your place, you can enter the name of the country.
-It’s highly likely, that you will find the platform similar to these, shown above.
+It’s highly likely, that you will find a platform similar to those, shown above.

-The specific way to getting around in some area is watching any kind of footage from the region, which we are interested in.
+The specific way to get around in some areas is by watching any kind of footage from the region, in which we are interested.
 The quickest way to check this out is the DiziVizi platform, where you have got a basic map with some geotagged youtube movies clustered nearby (Pic.
 35).

-Apparently, there are not all footages, which comes from this area.
-For more detailed onlook I would recommend using the Youtube.com search and type the relevant key phrase (Pic.
+Apparently, there are not all footages, which come from this area.
+For a more detailed onlook, I would recommend using the Youtube.com search and typing the relevant keyphrase (Pic.
 36).

 Alternatively, you can use the Vimeo platform, which also provides high-quality videos.
-The searching mechanism is the same (Pic.
+The search mechanism is the same (Pic.
 37).

-Web cameras are useful when we have to take a look at the random place right now.
-However these items itself are not directly related to virtual traveling, because we use them mostly for checking the weather, watching some natural phenomena, vegetation process etc.
+Web cameras are useful when we have to take a look at a random place right now.
+However these items themselves are not directly related to virtual traveling, because we use them mostly for checking the weather, watching some natural phenomena, vegetation processes, etc.

-The quickest access to webcams location worldwide is possible by two sources, where one of them is reliant from the major one.
-The main webcam source is Windy.com weather platform, where you can select any webcam from the map, which is very convenient (Pic.
+The quickest access to webcams location worldwide is possible by two sources, where one of them is reliant on the major one.
+The main webcam source is the Windy.com weather platform, where you can select any webcam from the map, which is very convenient (Pic.
 38).

 1. Deckchair.com – personally for me the best webcam platform, which provides HD views from a multitude of places worldwide.

-2. Roundshot.com – another good high – quality webcam provider.
+2. Roundshot.com – another good high-quality webcam provider.
 You have a lot of options for image manipulation here.
-You can do the comparisons between two moments, create the time-lapses and take a big look-back in time, since their archives reach up to 2014 sometimes.
+You can do comparisons between two moments, create the time-lapses and take a big look back in time since their archives reach up to 2014 sometimes.

-3. Panomax.com – another HD webcams platform, very similar to the previous one.
-It works like the on-time virtual tour, where you can see some basic descriptions of objects being visible in the webcam frame.
+3. Panomax.com – another HD webcam platform, very similar to the previous one.
+It works like the on-time virtual tour, where you can see some basic descriptions of objects visible in the webcam frame.

 4. Webcamtaxi.com – another good, high-quality webcam provider, which I can recommend.
 Most of the cameras have their live stream from Youtube.
 This server allows you to find them quickly anywhere in the world.